 Combined pill

 The combined pill is popularly known as “the pill”.
-Just as the name implies, it contains a combination of the artificial forms of the two major female reproductive hormones - estrogen and progesterone.
-The natural forms of these hormones are produced by the ovaries and also partly by the adrenal gland.
+As the name implies, it combines the artificial forms of the two major female reproductive hormones - estrogen and progesterone.
+The natural conditions of these hormones are produced by the ovaries and also partly by the adrenal gland.

-Pregnancy occurs as a result of fertilization of the ova (human egg) by the sperm, but this can be prevented through contraception.
-Contraception acts to prevent this process either by killing the sperm, keeping the sperm away from the ova, or preventing the release of the ova from the ovaries during ovulation.
+Pregnancy occurs due to fertilization of the ova (human egg) by the sperm, but this can be prevented through contraception.
+Contraception stops this process by killing the sperm, keeping the sperm away from the ova, or avoiding the release of the ova from the ovaries during ovulation.

-• The combined pill is about 99% effective if taken properly.
-This implies that less than one woman in a hundred would get pregnant in a year if every one of them uses the pill correctly.
-Although certain contraceptives are more effective than the combined pills, some include implants and injections, IUDs, and more.
+• The combined pill is about 99% effective if taken correctly.
+This implies that less than one woman in a hundred would get pregnant in a year if every one of them used the pill correctly.
+Although certain contraceptives are more effective than combined pills, some include implants, injections, IUDs, and more.

 • The combined pill is usually taken for 21 days, with a daily dose of one pill, after which a short 7-day break is taken.
-Then the pills are resumed afterwards for another 21 days.
-You may experience some bleeding during the seven day break (similar to your period), but this shouldn't bother you.
+Then, the pills are resumed afterwards for another 21 days.
+You may experience bleeding during the seven-day break (similar to your period), but this shouldn't bother you.

 • These pills must be taken at a selected time of the day for the 21 days and should never be missed, as this could increase your chance of getting pregnant.
-If you also experience severe vomiting or diarrhoea during the 21 days, it may affect the drug's effectiveness.
+If you also experience severe vomiting or diarrhoea during the 21 days, the drug's effectiveness may be affected.

 • Certain drugs alter the effectiveness of the pill.
 Before taking drugs, ensure that you consult your doctor.